Groups and Societies

 A society promoting gender equality which aims to lift women's voices and help career aspirations.

-The University of Edinburgh also has a wide range of societies in place to help you meet new people, and develop your skills and interests.
+The University of Edinburgh’s Student Association (EUSA) also has a wide range of societies to help you meet new people, develop your skills, and nurture your interests.